 That’s the point.
-No one is coming to take your car away any more than diesel trucks have been confiscated in Germany (which hasn't happened or is likely to happen, in case you were wondering).
+No one is coming to take your car away any more than diesel trucks have been confiscated in Germany (which hasn't happened or is likely to happen, in case you were wondering though).
 If combustion power makes the most sense, then its future is safe.

 Jump the Channel from Germany to the UK and it’s the same story.
 The last time I was in London, overland public transport was almost exclusively powered by diesel and the result?
 Buildings stained cab-black and faces flushed bus-red.

-But positive action from local council and government alike is turning the tide.
-Today, 10 percent of London’s black cabs are hybrid and 3000 fully electric buses will hit the road this year.
+But positive action from local and national governments alike is turning the tide.
+Today, 10 percent of London’s black cabs are hybrid and 3000 fully electric buses have hit the roads.

-The company behind the hybrid cabs – The London Electric Vehicle Company – is struggling to keep up with demand as more cabbies make the switch to cheaper, cleaner, quieter running vehicles.
+The company behind the hybrid cabs – The London Electric Vehicle Company – is struggling to keep up with demand as more cabbies make the switch to cheaper, cleaner and quieter vehicles.
 And there’s a fully electric LEVC model now on sale offering on-board WiFi, device charging and six seats.

 Read next: Australia’s EV charging network

-But what would you expect from a government that sees absolutely nothing wrong with digging millions of tons of filthy brown coal out of the ground and burning it to power the nation?
+Australia has a government that sees absolutely nothing wrong with digging millions of tons of filthy brown coal out of the ground and burning it to power the nation?
 A government that not only refuses to invest in renewable energy despite being one of the most suitable countries in the world, and instead favours more coal mines.
-And a government that offers car buyers no incentives to adopt electric vehicles, whether it be through a relaxation of LCT, road tolls or GST.
+And a government that offers car buyers no incentives to adopt electric vehicles, whether it be through relaxation of the Luxury Car Tax, road tolls or GST.

 As long as the country is lead by politicians who harbour grossly unfounded EV prejudice then we will continue to languish embarrassingly behind the rest of the modern world.
 Perhaps even fall further behind.

-During his election campaign, re-elected prime minister Scott Morrison claimed Australians don’t want electric cars because they prefer something with “a bit of grunt”.
+During the 2019 Federal Election campaign, prime minister Scott Morrison claimed Australians don’t want electric cars because they prefer something with “a bit of grunt”.
 This suggests he hasn’t driven an electric car, examples of which include the Tesla Model S, which can crack 100km/h from standstill in a claimed 2.5 seconds, or the far more sensible Jaguar I-Pace SUV, which has 400kW and nearly 700Nm of torque.

-In doing so, expertly side-stepping the fact that:
+In doing so, she expertly side-stepped the fact that: